 How do I purchase tickets?

 Yes.
-There will be cash bars on site -- a full bar and light bites will be available for purchase.
+There will be bars on site.
+Drinks will be available for purchase.

 If you have purchased after-party tickets, this event will be held at Bardot, the nightclub located upstairs from the Avalon.
-Your ticket price includes complimentary beer & wine at the after-party only.
+Your ticket price includes complimentary beer and wine at the after-party only.